Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 New Generic Drug

-Medicines with the same active ingredients, doses, and dosage forms as those of the new compounds registered after 1992 are considered as New Generics
+Medicines with the same active ingredients, doses, and dosage forms as those of the new compounds registered after 1992 are considered New Generics

 • Registrations require dossiers of bioequivalence studies in addition to the required dossiers for generics submission.